5 Types of loans

 If you’re buying or building your first house or any additional property, a Home Loan can help you secure your dream home’s financing.
-Your borrowing amount depends on your monthly income (before tax) and your monthly expenses – you can work this out using your bank’s home loan calculator.
+Your borrowing amount depends on your monthly income (before tax) and your monthly expenses.
+You can work this out using our home loan calculator.

 3. Pension-Backed Housing Loans

-If you’re in need of some extra cash to buy a new set of wheels, consider Vehicle Finance.
-Once you’ve found the car you want and have chosen your financing option, you’ll generally have over 12-months to five years, or more, to repay your loan.
+If you need some extra cash to buy a new set of wheels, consider Vehicle Financing.
+Once you’ve found the car you want and have chosen your financing option, you’ll generally have over 12 months to five years, or more, to repay your car loan.

 5. Student Loans